Skip to main content

 Salary sacrificing your super is easy.
 Your employer needs to agree to salary sacrifice into your super.
 Once they do, you can fill out our form and provide it to your employer:

-1. Download and fill out the Aware Super contributions by payroll form.
+1. Download and fill out the Make salary sacrifice contributions through your employer form.

 2. Nominate how much super you would like to contribute.
 This could be a dollar amount or as a percentage of your before-tax income.